 Increase the minimum wage

-We support an increase in the minimum wage.
-We also believe local governments should be able to set a minimum wage that is higher than the federal minimum wage.
+Government by the People supports initiatives to increase the minimum wage through simply increasing the minimum wage in a state, or through legislation allowing local governments to set a minimum wage that is higher than the state or federal minimum wage.

 According to a poll conducted by Hart Research Associates on behalf of the National Employment Law Project (NELP), 75 percent of Americans support raising the federal minimum wage to $12.50 by 2020.
 The breakdown by party was 92% of Democrats.
 73% of Independents, and 53% of Republicans.
 Public support was higher for a minimum wage increase to $12.50 than for a more modest increase to $11.00 (75% to 71%, respectively).